brownjd/ESPStockTicker/README.md

 # Setup

-After compiling the source code and uploading to your ESP, you'll need to also upload the data files.
-You can install the very handy ESP8266 Data Upload plugin to your Arduino IDE. [https://github.com/esp8266/arduino-esp8266fs-plugin]

-After the ESP restarts it will begin by looking for known WIFI networks.
+After compiling the source code and uploading to your ESP, it will restart and begin by looking for known WIFI networks.
 If it can't connect, it will go into softAP mode and create an adhoc wifi network called esp.
 You can connect to it and navigate to [http://esp.local/wifi].
 This page will allow you to configure your wifi settings.

 ![WifiScreenshot](images/wifiscreenshot.png)